wronawiktor/docs/docs/kubernetes/troubleshooting.md

 curl http://127.0.0.1:8080
 ```

-Because we have noticed that application doesn't work and we can't connect to it.
-We have to attach with our own debug container:
+Since we've observed that the application isn't working, and we can't connect to it, we need to attach our own debug container:

 ```shell
 kubectl debug -n test -ti --image=debian POD_NAME --target=pause -- bash